durangoretro/web/docs/hardware/durango.md

 This adds an RCA jack (together with a couple more for _audio_) with **composite video** output, although it will be _**grayscale** unless the PAL encoder option is installed_.
 If both this output and the one on the SCART are to be used _at the same time_, you may wish to swap `R15` for a lower value (say, 180 ohm) for picture stability.

-!!! note
+!!! tip

 	The _Sync-on-green_ option, unlike the SCART, does NOT provide audio output, thus the extra _3 RCA jack set_ intended for the _Second video output_ may be desired for **audio**, even if the second video output isn't functional.